garym/kimchi/README.md

 ## Dependencies

-Kimchi requires ArangoDB to be installed - see the instructions for your sustem at https://www.arangodb.org/download
+Kimchi requires ArangoDB to be installed - see the instructions for your system at https://www.arangodb.org/download

 The remaining dependencies are dealt with in the next section.